GjcCS/SOC-Lab-MDE-Threat-Simulation/README.md

 This project documents the design and implementation of a **cloud-based SOC home lab** built on Microsoft Azure, used to simulate, detect, and investigate real cyberattack scenarios using **Microsoft Defender for Endpoint (MDE)**.

-The lab was built as part of my preparation for the **SC-200: Microsoft Security Operations Analyst** certification and as a hands-on portfolio piece demonstrating practical SOC Tier 1 analyst skills.

 ### Objectives

 - Deploy and configure a cloud VM with MDE onboarding via Microsoft Defender for Cloud